TaxyAI/browser-extension/browser-extension/README.md

 Web Agent is a Chrome Extension that sends a simplified version of the browser's DOM to GPT-4 along with a user-specified task to accomplish, then utilizes Chrome's built-in extension APIs to interact with the browser to perform the actions GPT-4 suggests.

+## How it Works

+1. Web Agent runs a content script on the browser page to pull the entire DOM.
+It simplifies it to only include interactive or contextual elements, like text.
+It assigns an id to each interactive element.
+2. Web Agent sends the simplified DOM, along with the user's instructions, to the selected LLM (currently limited to GPT-3.5 and GPT-4).
+Web Agent informs the LLM of two potential actions to interact with the webpage:
+  1. click(id) - click on the interactive element associated with that id
+  2. setValue(id, text) - focus on a text input, clear its existing text, and type the provided text into that input
+3. If possible, Web Agent parses the LLM's response for an action to complete, and then takes that action using the [chrome.debugger API](https://developer.chrome.com/docs/extensions/reference/debugger/).
+This could fail to happen for three reasons:
+   1. The LLM completed the provided task.
+Before each action, the LLM will evaluate if the user-specified task is complete, and shut itself down if so.
+   2. The user stopped the task's execution.
+The user can stop the LLM's execution at any time, without waiting for it to be completed.
+   3. There was an error.
+Web Agent's safety-first policy causes it to automatically stop execution in the event of an unexpected error.
+4. Once the action is complete and assuming that the task is not completed, Web Agent will cycle back to step 1 and parse the updated DOM.
+Web Agent can currently complete a maximum of 50 actions for a task, though in practice most tasks require fewer than 10 actions.

 ## Tech Stack

 Current technology used by this extension: